blog banner temp.jpg

 • Automotive: CAN and LIN

-Having a modular platform means one chassis can adapt to almost any requirement, from monitoring environmental chambers to capturing high-frequency engine data.
+Having a modular platform means one chassis can adapt to almost any requirement, from monitoring environmental chambers to capturing high-frequency ECU sensor data.
+Unlike traditional instruments that lock you into a single measurement type, cDAQ makes swapping modules fast and simple.

 Software That Adapts to You

 Flexibility isn’t just about hardware—it’s also about software.
-CompactDAQ integrates seamlessly with a variety of environments:
+CompactDAQ integrates seamlessly with a variety of environments, including:

 Reusable Across Projects